 Day Six: a glass of water and a carrot stick.

 Day Seven: Day Five plus a higher temperature.

 A good scone should be lightly browned with a crispy crust and a light, fluffy interior.
 I like using the creme fraiche because it gives the scones a little tang.
 Not having butter in the recipe makes it faster and easier too.
 You can either wash these with milk or egg depending on how brown you'd like them.
 You can see this on the batch above, where the ones on the left are egg washed and the others are milk washed.

 In Oxford, I ate a lot of cream teas.
 I never found the perfect one.
 The Vault off Radcliffe Square came closest.
-The Rose and The Old Parsonage came next.
+The Old Parsonage came next.
 The main problem with most cream teas is that they focus on the scone or even the tea and forget the rest (though you do get awful scones too).

 The quality of the cream and jam is paramount, as is the quantity.
 A thimble of mediocre clotted cream for two scones does not make a good cream tea.
 You need plenty of good quality clotted cream (not too much crust, and it shouldn't be grainy at all) with some good jam, preferably raspberry or strawberry.
 Don't be shy with the cream - it's what gives the scone its moisture and luxuriance.
 I like homemade raspberry jam.

 A cream tea isn't particularly sweet: the scones don't have any sugar, the cream should be unadulterated and hopefully the jam won't be too sugary either.

 I know a lot of people can't get good quality clotted cream outside of Devon and Cornwall and particularly outside the UK.
 Mum can't get it here in Switzerland.
 Recently we tried making it using a method she had used as a child with the unpasturised milk we get from the local laiterie.
 We tried a couple of times with different methods but it never really worked.